 From the Runaway and Homeless Youth Program Family and Youth Services Bureau Crisis Contacts Report:

 “Behind each contact is a young person who is scared or worried or feels like they are out of options —but who had the courage to ask for help and, with NRS’ help, make a plan to get to a safe place.”

-Here are some of the main observations the Crisis Contact report contains.
+Some of the main observations the Crisis Contact report contains are highlighted below.

 The vast majority of those who contact NRS are youth (74%).
 Connections include calls, emails, online forum posts and chat messages.
 NRS also receives connections with parents, guardians, relatives, and other agencies.

 Most were between the ages of fifteen and eighteen (72%).

 The majority of contacts (67%) found NRS through the internet.
 The data indicate a continuing trend of youth contacting NRS via digital channels, which also includes social media.
 This helps NRS’ crisis services center to prioritize its resources towards NRS’ digital channels.

 Youth who contacted NRS did so during a time when they were dealing with a crisis (36%) or contemplating running away (35%).

 Most were contacting NRS from their home (50%).
 This indicates that youth are choosing to seek out help before deciding to run away and that NRS is helping more youth before they put themselves in unsafe situations on the streets.